 The Applied Engineering and Technology program provides students with opportunities to engage and develop their research interests.
 Our interdisciplinary research studies ranging from digital media, construction, manufacturing, computer technology, to sustainable energy allow students to connect with industry and public communities.
 Students will have opportunities to work with faculty to apply for research funding and scholarships from both internal and external sources as well as to compete in school research competitions.

 Student organizations in the School of Technology – Applied Engineering and Technology program provide opportunities for you to expand your knowledge of Applied Technologies.
-Ten major instructional laboratories in the School of Technology are designed to support student organizations and reflect contemporary industry and educations.
-In addition to the instructional laboratories, students are encouraged to obtain membership in the various professional organizations.

 Click here for more on student organizations and clubs.

 Applied Engineering and Technology purposefully develops strong relationships with companies, by seeking out win-win situations.
 You’ll have regular interaction with industry leaders through company visits, interviews for full-time positions and internships, field trips to job sites and industry facilities, and industry-driven real-world projects for classroom activities.
 By developing relationships with hiring managers and executives in industry and government, you’ll create a network of opportunities for future employment; networking is still the #1 method used to find employment.
 Through regular association with practitioners in professional settings, you’ll also develop personal characteristics leading to potential internships and job offers